richwill28/notes/README.md

 # Notes

-Here lies my notes.
-They mainly serve as references to my future self.
+Here lie my notes, which mainly serve as references to my future self.

 ## Style